wp-plugins/navigation-menu-ids-classes/readme.txt

 2. Unzip the ZIP
 3. Copy/paste the unzipped files into your WP plug-in directory (`/wp-content/plugins/`)
 4. From within WP's Plugin Admin panel, Activate the 'Navigation Menu IDs & Classes' plug-in
+5. Choose which, if any, WP classes you wish to have in your HTML
-5. Marvel at the power of technology!
+6. Marvel at the power of technology!

 == Frequently Asked Questions ==